laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    How can you add a new key value pair to a dictionary?

-.. mchoicemf:: pwaiver_mc_11
+.. mchoice:: pwaiver_mc_11
-   :answer_a: indecies
+   :answer_a: a numeric index
-   :answer_b: keys
+   :answer_b: a key
-   :answer_c: function calls
+   :answer_c: a function call
-   :feedback_a: Indecies are used for things like strings and lists, but not for dictionaries.
+   :feedback_a: Numeric indices are used for things like strings and lists, but not for dictionaries.
    :feedback_b: Dictionaries use keys to access their information.
    :feedback_c: Function calls are not a way to access a dicitonary, they are used to use a function.
    :correct: b